 Those of us who have dealt with a chronic illness understand the value of using humor to face the difficulty and often indignity involved in our daily life.
 We also use humor to connect with others, particularly those who have gone through the same trials that we have.
-Liz Winship’s thoughts in today’s guest post are specific to cancer, but her advice rings true for anyone with a chronic illness or invisible disability and will definitely bring a smile to your face.
+Liz Winship’s thoughts in today’s guest post are specific to cancer, but her advice rings true for anyone with

 If you’re reading this, you or someone you care about has probably been diagnosed with some kind of cancer.
 Or maybe you’re just a really smart cookie who reads this blog a lot.
 Or maybe the edibles kicked in an hour ago while you were looking for something to read and you have no idea how you got here.
 That’s cool too!

 So let’s get to it.
 I’m a cancer “survivor” myself (although I admit I feel a little weird using that term when I spent so much of my treatment period getting high and playing Stardew Valley).
 Specifically, I had Hodgkins Lymphoma AND thyroid cancer as a bonus.
 That means I’ve done chemo and surgery, AND radiation.
 I’m a triple threat =D

 When you have cancer, many of the people in your life won’t really know what to say.
 They also might act weird around you.
 And I guess that’s understandable.
 I mean, most topics that come up in everyday socializing and conversation just don’t quite compare to, “ I have clusters of rapidly dividing cells that are slowly killing me so I have to eat poison that will kill them but also risks killing me too.”
 Things can get awkward.

 Talking to medical professionals is a little less awkward, but because they haven’t necessarily experienced cancer themselves, there can still be a disconnect.